mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 ---

 ## [Build Model](@id BuildMeasurementModelManual)
-The [`measurement`](@ref measurement) function generates the `Measurement` composite type and requires a string-formatted path to HDF5 files as input.
+The [`measurement`](@ref measurement) function generates the `Measurement` type and requires a string-formatted path to HDF5 files as input.
 Alternatively, the `Measurement` can be created without any initial data by initializing it as empty, allowing the user to construct the measurements from scratch.

 ---